NEASC Commission on International Education & The Council of International Schools

 Your school will receive an invoice from the Endicott Research Center the month following submission of your completed survey order to The Endicott Research Center. (for example if you submit a registration form on October 1st, you will be invoiced in the month of November).

-The survey should be taken by all students (Year Groups 5-13), the entire professional staff, and as many parents as possible (15-20% is considered satisfactory).
+The survey should be taken by all students (Year Groups 5-13), the entire professional staff, and as many parents as possible (at least 25% is considered satisfactory).
 One parent of every child in the school regardless of grade should be offered the opportunity to participate in the survey.